Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 M (H 2 O) = 18 g/mol.

 Thus, a mole of water containing 6.02 10 23 water molecules (respectively 2 6.02 10 23 hydrogen atoms and 6.02 10 23 oxygen atoms) has a mass of 18 grams.
-Water, with an amount of substance of 1 mole, contains 2 moles of hydrogen atoms and one mole of oxygen atoms.
+1 mole of water contains 2 moles of hydrogen atoms and 1 mole of oxygen atoms.

 1.3.4.
 The relationship between the mass of a substance and its quantity

-M(Na 2 SO 4) = 142 g/mol,
+M (Na 2 SO 4) = 142 g/mol,

-m = ν M = 5 mol · 142 g/mol = 710 g.
+m = ν M = 5 mol 142 g/mol = 710 g

 Answer: 710.